-Coordinated Entry Referral Denial Form (Client)

-This form should be completed by clients, whenever they are denying a referral that has been made by a CES agency.
-Forms should be returned to the entity that is coordinating the local implementation of CES.

-Date

-Client Initials

-Reason for denial (please circle one, and you must explain in detail below)

-• I/my household refuse further participation in this program

-• I/my household are moving outside of the area that is served by this program

-- I/my household are able to resolve my housing crisis without assistance - I/my household are concerned about my health and safety at this program.

-• I/my household needs cannot be addressed by the program.
-The program does not offer the services and/or housing supports necessary to successfully serve the household.

-Please describe why you are unable to accept this referral.
-If you feel this was an inappropriate referral, please indicate that below with an explanation.

-To be completed by the Agency Staff

-Agency Name Program name Staff contact Email Phone
+Coordinated Entry Referral Denial For rm (Client) • enying a referral that has been made by a dinating the local implementation of CES.
+Date Client Initials Reason for denial (please circle one, a and you must explain in de tail below) • I/my household refuse further parti cipation in this program • I/my household are moving outside of the area that is served by this program • I/my household are able to resolve my housing crisis without a assistance • I/my household are concerned about ut my health and safety at this program. • I/my household needs cannot be ad and/or housing supports necessary to , he program does not offer the services usehold.
+Please describe why you are unable to please indicate that below with an ex · ou feel this was an inappropriate referral, To I be completed by the Agen cy Staff Agency Name Program name Staff contact Email Phone